TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ## Transistor

-Transistors are electronic components that behave like a `switch`, or `amplifier`.
+Transistors are electronic components that behave as a `switch`, or `amplifier`.

 ### Schematic